Skip to main content

 Your driving licence will also show you’ve been convicted of drug driving.
 This will last for 11 years

-Sex and ED (erectile dysfunction) Drugs
+Sex and ED (erectile dysfunction) drugs

 Some drugs give you a loved-up feeling and increase sexual desire, but they can also make it difficult to get an erection.
 Some of you may consider using ED drugs to try and overcome this.
 But combining uppers (ecstasy, speed or cocaine) with ED drugs can have an increased effect on body temperature, blood pressure and heart rate.
 Using Poppers with ED drugs can also compromise your immune system, increasing the risk of sexually transmitted infections.
 Poppers are dangerous for anyone with chest or heart problems, anaemia or glaucoma.